srivallisb/WriteMyDiary/README.md

 $ python manage.py runserver

-For exploring with a demo user-
+For exploring with a demo user -->
 USERNAME- test
 PASSWORD- test
 Login with these credentials.